Sunday, February 15, 2026

 “There’s been an accident at your house which requires your presence.”

 I don’t remember if he elaborated.
 I don’t remember tone.
-I don’t remember wording beyond “accident” and “requires your presence.”
+I don’t remember specific wording beyond accident and requires your presence.
+I don’t know if I asked questions.
+I don’t know what I said.

 But I knew.